riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/020_datacontext/en/10_moving_properties.md

 # Moving Properties

 Hello and, again, welcome to DotVVM Academy.
-Let's make an 'Edit profile' page!
-First we need to clean up this ViewModel.
+In this lesson, we'll make a simple 'Edit profile' page!

+When you create complex pages, it is convenient to have complex objects in the ViewModel.
+In order to keep the data-binding expression simple, you can change the __Binding Context__ for a specific part of the View.

-__Binding Context__ (the `DataContext` property) is the target of bindings, the object whose members are used in the expression.
-You can change the Binding Context to shorten your bindings and also hide specific parts of the View.
+__Binding Context__ (configured using the `DataContext` property) works as the target of bindings - the object whose members are used in the expression.

-Often it is convenient to have more complex objects in the ViewModel.
-Clever use of Binding Context can help to better structure the View.
+Clever use of Binding Context can help to better structure the View, make the binding expressions shorter and also show or hide specific parts of the View.

+Let's start with moving the properties containing the user information into a separate class.

 ---